twisted/twisted/docs/core/development/policy/coding-standard.rst

 Twisted development should always be `test-driven <http://en.wikipedia.org/wiki/Test-driven_development>`_ .
 The complete test suite in the head of the SVN trunk is required to be passing on `supported platforms <http://buildbot.twistedmatrix.com/supported>`_ at all times.
 Regressions in the test suite are addressed by reverting whatever revisions introduced them.
-For complete documentation about testing Twisted itself, refer to the :doc:`Test Standard <test-standard>`.
-What follows is intended to be a synopsis of the most important points.

 Test Suite